 Is there a right or wrong answer?
 Could it be both?
 In order to make this decision, you have to understand the pros and the cons of both SEO and PPC.

 SEO / Search Engine Optimization

 SEO is often referred to as “organic” or “natural” lead generation.
-Generally speaking, SEO consists of optimizing your web pages to enhance their position in the naturally occurring search results.
+Generally speaking, SEO consists of optimizing your web pages to enhance their position in search results.
 Organic SEO consists of making sure the search engine spiders can crawl and understand what is on your web pages and so that, ideally, they’ll rank your site higher than your competitors.

 The definition of what exactly SEO is can often change due to industry trends and changes to Google’s algorithm, but it comes down to providing a website that properly explains what the business does and provides helpful content to both human visitors and Google search crawlers.

 This can involve making sure the website is in good shape by utilizing clean codes and search engine friendly content that appeals to human readers, as well as spiders.
 Cultivating inbound links from other sites can dictate your “link authority” and improve your ranking.
 Blogging, social media marketing, and online videos are three of the more effective ways to acquire quality links.

 - Organic SEO is very cost effective.
 The labor costs of setting up and managing a PPC campaign are usually the same or even more than the labor costs of SEO, but then there are the continuous click charges you pay after set-up.